-FINANCE: The best brands to finance are the ones that have the longest useful life and garner the highest premiums, such as JLG or Genie.
+FINANCE: The best telescopic boom lift brands to finance are the ones that have the longest useful life and garner the highest premiums, such as Snorkel or JLG.

-EQUIPMENT MANAGER: Owners of Haulotte, Snorkel, or Skyjack telescopic boom lifts might be better off holding onto them and seeing if they can rebound, while someone looking to purchase a telescopic boom lift should look into buying these brands due to their low premiums.
+EQUIPMENT MANAGER: Owners of Skyjack or Haulotte telescopic boom lifts might be better off holding onto them and seeing if they can rebound, while someone looking to purchase a telescopic boom lift should consider buying these brands due to their low premiums.

 How important is a brand name in the telescopic boom lift market?
-Thousands of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
+Millions of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
 On the secondary market, the impact of the manufacturer on the fair market value can be harder to determine.
-At EquipmentWatch, we have developed a metric, known as the brand premium, to better understand this topic.
+At EquipmentWatch, we turn to a metric known as brand premium to better understand this topic.

-In this article, our brand premiums are based off the past 13 months of average asking prices on the resale channel for telescopic boom lifts within each brand.
-Average asking prices across all five brands are used as our baseline.
-The graphs within this article were created by isolating the impact of brand name by holding remaining factors such as region and age constant across more than 90,000 telescopic boom lift observations.
-The brand premium is the variance percentage from the average asking price for all telescopic boom lift brands in our market data.
-We chose these five brands because they make up over 98% of the used market for telescopic boom lifts.
+In this article, our brand premiums are based off quarterly average asking prices on the resale channel for telescopic boom lifts within each brand.
+Average asking prices across the full resale channel are used as our baseline.
+The graphs within this article were created by isolating the impact of brand name by holding remaining factors such as age and equipment size constant across more than 227,000 telescopic boom lift observations.
+The brand premium is the percentage difference between the brand’s average asking price and the average for all telescopic boom lifts in our market data.
+We chose these five brands because they make up 99% of the used market for telescopic boom lifts.
 Brand premiums are important to understand because they provide insight as to which brands have the highest perceived value.